sharronesofer/visual_dm/docs/worldbuilding.md

 - **tension_level**: Current tension (0-100) between factions in the region.

 ### Motif System
 - Each region has 3 unique active motifs, drawn from a canonical set.
 Motifs have entropy/decay and rotate out when their duration expires.
 Motif history is tracked for narrative purposes.
-See `motif_utils.py` and `motif_engine_class.py` for implementation details.
+See the consolidated motif system in `backend/systems/motif/` for implementation details (refactoring complete).

 ### Memory System
 - Region memory logs all major events (capitol changes, arc failures, etc.).
 Memories are summarized at daily, weekly, monthly, and annual intervals.
 Core memories are created for major events and are not summarized further.
 See `memory_utils.py` for summarization and core memory logic.